 If you are out of your normal health insurance service area, your health insurance policy may work differently than it would at home.
-Knowing the answers to the following questions will help you with health insurance while you attend the University of Puget Sound.
+Knowing the answers to the following questions will help you with health insurance while attending the University of Puget Sound.

 - If you are listed on your parents' health insurance policy, at what age do you lose coverage?

-- Does your policy cover routine care and preventive care outside your service area?
+- Do your policy cover routine care and preventive care outside your service area?

 - Does your policy specify that out-of-service-area care will be limited to emergency care provided in a hospital emergency room or free-standing health clinic?

-- Do you need to obtain prior authorization from your health insurer before you seek any care out of your normal health service area?
+- Do you need to obtain prior authorization from your health insurer before seeking any care out of your normal health service area?
 Do you have any co-payments or a deductible?

 - Can you be reimbursed for out-of-pocket expenses incurred at Counseling, Health, & Wellness Services?